Marco87Developer/fresh-color-theme/README.md

-# Fresh Dark Color Theme
+# Fresh Sober Color Theme

 This is a theme inspired by *relaxation* and *freshness*, for a code that is beautiful to look at, easy to read and pleasant to write.